Study smarter with Fiveable

 Compare and contrast MBR and GPT: what limitations does MBR have that GPT addresses, and which firmware type is each associated with?

-If a Linux system boots to a command prompt instead of a graphical desktop, which component likely failed or was misconfigured—the kernel, systemd, or the display manager?
+If a Linux system boots to a command prompt instead of a graphical desktop, which component likely failed or was misconfigured: the kernel, systemd, or the display manager?
 Explain your reasoning.

-An FRQ asks you to trace the handoff of control during boot.
+Trace the handoff of control during boot.
 List the four major components that sequentially take control from power-on to user login, and identify what each one loads or starts.